 Reinstating your CMCA

-CAMICB policy permits a CMCA to reinstate the CMCA credential once during the course of a CMCA's career, subject to the reinstatement policies outlined in the "Reinstatement" portion of the CMCA Handbook, including payment of a $200 reinstatement fee and fulfillment of applicable continuing education requirements.
+CAMICB policy permits a certificant to reinstate their CMCA credential by following the reinstatement requirements outlined in the "Reinstatement" portion of the CMCA Handbook.

 A certificant seeking reinstatement for the first time must submit a completed CMCA Reinstatement Application along with payment of the $200 reinstatement fee.

 A certificant seeking reinstatement of a lapsed CMCA credential for the second time or beyond must complete more rigorous requirements to regain the credential.
 A certificant seeking subsequent reinstatement may choose from two options: